jhorvi24/architecture-ha-hs/README.md

                 show tables;
                 SELECT * FROM Books;

       - The database is not configured in AWS RDS but in AWS EC2.
-So in the next step, I'm going to configure AWS RDS.
+So, later on, I will configure AWS RDS.
+      - From the instance terminal create the following file sudo nano /etc/systemd/system/bookapp.service

+      - This file should have the following code [Unit]
+               Description=My Flask Application

+               [Service]
+               User=ec2-user
+               WorkingDirectory=/home/ec2-user/python-db-ssm
+               ExecStart=/usr/bin/python3 /home/ec2-user/ec2-rds-ssm-python/app.py
+               Restart=always

+               [Install]
+               WantedBy=multi-user.target

+      - You need reload the deamon
+              sudo systemctl daemon-reload
+      - You need to start the service sudo systemctl start bookapp
+      - You must enable the service when the instance starts. sudo systemctl enable bookapp
 <hr>

 5. I'm going to the AWS RDS to configure the relational database service.

-   - I create a subnet group for privateSubnetA and privateSubnetB.
+   - I create a subnet group for privateSubnetAA and privateSubnetBB.
    - I create AWS RDS with the next parameters:

       - Engine Type: MariaDB or MySQL